saychuwho/undergraduate_learning/README.md

 # what_I_Learned
-place for reviewing what I learned
+*place for reviewing what I learned*

 This place is for reviewing and organize what I learned.

+It might include some projects during learning.

 I will add something later on.

-This README has been contributed in my local computer
+## What is in here